systemd/systemd/docs/MEMORY_PRESSURE.md

 where each of them shall be able to release resources on memory pressure.

-The `POLLPRI`/`POLLIN` conditions will be triggered every time memory pressure is detected, but not continously.
-It is thus safe to keep `poll()`-ing on the same file descriptor continously, and executing resource release operations whenever the file descriptor triggers without having to expect overloading the process.
+The `POLLPRI`/`POLLIN` conditions will be triggered every time memory pressure is detected, but not continuously.
+It is thus safe to keep `poll()`-ing on the same file descriptor continuously, and executing resource release operations whenever the file descriptor triggers without having to expect overloading the process.